hoan/HTTInputDial/README.md

 ## What is it?

 `HTTInputDial` is circular input dial for iPhone apps.
 It is good for having an easy to use iPod click wheel style interface.
-It is used in the Unplugged app.
+It is used in the [Unplugged](http://unpluggedtime.com) app.

 ## Example

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 First install `HTTInputDial` with [CocoaPods](http://cocoapods.org):